 Aimed at all levels, from beginners to seasoned spinners and weavers.

-Arrive at 9.30am for this course in drop spinning and nalbinding, for a 10am start.
+Arrive at 9.00am for this course in drop spinning and nalbinding.
 The course will end at 6pm.

 On arrival you’ll be welcomed with a hot drink and an opportunity to explore the site, as well as meet your fellow participants and course leaders.

-Visit our the museum to see the Crannog textile and ancient drop spindles, and textile related objects.
+Visit our the museum to see our crannog textile artefacts.

 Then, in the workshop area, start to make your own drop spindle using traditional methods and tools.

 Learn how to wash wool using a charcoal wash, then card your wool and learn how to drop spin a ball of yarn.

 Take a break for lunch, cooked in our Iron Age kitchen, and take the opportunity to visit our reconstructed Crannog roundhouse.

 Learn the technique of nalbinding, an ancient way to make stretchy garments, from 10,000 years ago.
 Use traditional tools and with this skill, create a nalbinded coaster or place mat.